HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 a measure value of 1 if sufficient quantity is available to meet demand, and 0 otherwise.
 These can be further stratified based on degree of availability (e.g., by days supply remaining).

-Availability measures can also report whether conservation measures have been implemented (e.g., N95 mask reuse after sterilization), and whether equivalent resupplies are readily available using the same mechanism for recording yes/no answers.
+Automatically reported PPE inventory information at the manufacturer and model number level can be used to determine if a facility should be instituting conventional, contingent, or crisis optimization strategies and whether equivalent resupplies are readily available using the same mechanism for recording yes/no answers.

 A measure report for a single facility **shall** always have a value of 0 or 1 as the count for